Theon87/flavor-vault-app/README.md

 DB_PASSWORD	         Password for the PostgreSQL database JWT_SECRET	         Secret key for signing JWTs

+# Future Enhancements

+Enable user-generated recipes and sharing to boost community engagement and allow users to contribute their own culinary creations.

+Integrate grocery lists with online shopping platforms for seamless ordering of ingredients directly from the app.

+Add nutrition tracking and meal planning tools to help users maintain their dietary goals while using the app.

+Incorporate voice command features for hands-free interaction, enhancing convenience during cooking.

+Implement advanced filtering options and personalized recipe suggestions based on user preferences and available ingredients.

 # License

 This project is licensed under the MIT License.